Islamization Period

 Legacy of Islam in Luzon and the Visayas

 The long Spanish evangelization in Luzon and the Visayas did not entirely erase Islam’s legacies among the Christianized natives.
 These legacies came via the Tausug of Sulu, Malay, and even the Spaniards.
-Kapwa (fellow human being), according to the Filipino indigenous concept, is a shared identity.
+According to the Filipino indigenous concept, Kapwa (fellow human being) is a shared identity.
 The unity of the self and others reflects the Islamic concept of Tawhid that Filipino Muslims apply in their interpersonal relationships.

 Henry William Scott’s Prehispanic Source Materials for the Study of Philippine History (1984) and John Wolff’s Malay Borrowings in Tagalog (1976) reveal some relevant Tagalog words borrowed from Malay and Arabic.
 One of the most important words is simbahan (house of worship or church), derived from the root word simba (worship).
 Simba, as revealed by the works of Scott and Wolff, is derived from the Malay word sumba (worship), which originally came from the Arabic term subha (praise).

 Even some Spanish loan words in Tagalog originated from Arabic, such as alcalde (mayor) from the Arabic term al-Qadi (judge), barrio/baryo (district) from barrī (less urbanized parts of the city), and many others.
+The word sinulog of Cebu was derived from the Tausug word sulog (sea current), and that the Sinulog dance is traceable to the Sulu traditional war dance.

 Sources: